Multi-party computation enables secure polynomial control based solely on secret-sharing: INTRODUCTION

-Most secure control schemes in the literature are based on homomorphic encryption. \emph{Partially} homomorphic encryption schemes are cryptosystems which support a certain subset of mathematical operations to be carried out on encrypted data.
-That means that encryption \Enc{} and decryption \Dec{} preserve the result of these operations on the original data.
-The supported operations can then be used to evaluate a control law in secure control.
-Encryption schemes are called \emph{additively} homomorphic if there exists an operator $\oplus$ such that
+Most secure control schemes in the literature are based on homomorphic encryption.
+These encryption schemes support a certain subset of mathematical operations to be carried out on encrypted data.
+This means that encryption and decryption preserve the result of these operations on the original data.
+The supported operations can be used to evaluate a control law in secure control.
+Prominent examples for such schemes are the \emph{additively} homomorphic Paillier cryptosystem~\cite{Paillier1999} and the \emph{multiplicatively} homomorphic ElGamal cryptosystem~\cite{Elgamal1985}.

-for some plain-text values $x_1, x_2$.
-A prominent example for such a scheme, which is often used in the literature for encrypted control, is the Paillier cryptosystem~\cite{Paillier1999}.
-Analogously, \emph{multiplicatively} homomorphic schemes such as ElGamal~\cite{Elgamal1985} support secret evaluation of multiplications.
 In principle, \emph{fully} homomorphic encryption schemes such as~\cite{Gentry2010} allow for the computation of any function on finite encrypted data.
 However, the computational complexity of these schemes hinders their application to real-world control problems with limited computational power and requirements on the response time.
-Therefore, many recent results are based on the simpler partially homomorphic encryption schemes:~\cite{Farokhi2017, Darup2018, Kishida2018, Lin2018, Darup2019d, Darup2019b, Murguia2020} used the Paillier cryptosystem, and~\cite{Kogiso2015} the ElGamal cryptosystem, respectively.
+Therefore, many results are based on the Paillier~\cite{Farokhi2017, Darup2018, Kishida2018, Lin2018, Darup2019d, Darup2019b, Murguia2020} and the ElGamal~\cite{Kogiso2015} cryptosystem.
 Still, with these proposed schemes, multiplications, exponentiations, and modulo operations on large numbers are required to encrypt, decrypt, and process the data.
 This results in a large computational demand and long response times.